InStateTeam/braid/braid-server/README.md

-# Hermes Server
+# Braid Server

-This server implements a dynamic JsonRPC server to demonstrate the Hermes proof of concept.
+This server implements a dynamic JsonRPC server to demonstrate the Braid proof of concept.
 The server can expose any number of Java/Kotlin services.
 New methods can be easily added at run-time using Javascript.
 Also, new services can be added at run-time, again using Javascript.